 Editors Diane Frank, Lois P. Jones, Ami Kaye, Rustin Larson, Gloria Mindock, and Melissa Studdard present a benefit anthology and fundraising event for people impacted by terror attacks, political strife, and oppression.
 Through this project we hope to raise awareness, open dialogues, and find solutions for peace, tolerance, and solidarity.

-Glass Lyre Press adds: After we have taken care of production, printing and distribution costs, we will donate a portion of sales to a charity targeted toward people directly impacted by terror attacks and political oppression.
+Glass Lyre Press adds: After we have taken care of production, printing and distribution costs, we will donate a portion of sales to Doctors Without Borders and the Red Cross.